 I used to love getting a full set of acrylic nails back in the day.
 (Like 4 years ago) But being marginally employed, I hated when it was time for a fill.
-My nails would be ragged looking and I’d be digging through my car and purse looking for cash.
-One should never be looking through their glove compartment to find the means for a beauty treatment.

 So, it was back to the occasional mani-pedi for me, with me doing my own nails most of the time.
 Now, I have many gifts, but the gift of time management is not one of them.
 By the time I’m finished doing my hair and makeup to go out (again, being honest, most of my makeup is applied while stopped at red lights) I never have time to paint my nails.
 Most of the time I’m walking around with full scraggle nails or a really chipped manicure.